LadyAleena/site/files/lib/Random/readme.md

 * [Random::RPG::MagicItem](RPG/MagicItem.pm) selects random magic items.
 It also depends on Lingua::EN::Inflect, Random::Range, and Random::SpecialDice.
 * [Random::RPG::MagicItem::Giant](RPG/MagicItem/Giant.pm) selects random magic items based on giants.
 It also depends on Random::RPG::MagicItem.
 * [Random::RPG::MagicItem::Ring::SpellDoubling](RPG/MagicItem/Ring/SpellDoubling.pm) makes or randomly generates a Ring of Spell Doubling.
 It also depends on Lingua::EN::Inflect, List::Util, Fancy::Join::Grammatical, and [Util::Number](../Util/Number.pm).

-Please see the [Random RPG World readme](RPG/World/readme.md) for more on those modules.